korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ####:octicons-arrow-right-24: Clients connecting to it

-If you have access to [aggregated Netflow data](/tools/#flow-logs), you can check for other IP addresses that may have been observed in communication with this IP address.
+If you have access to [traffic aggregation data](/tools/#traffic-aggregation), you can check for other IP addresses that may have been observed in communication with this IP address.
 This can reveal victim devices communicating with malicious infrastructure, or other components of a threat actor's operation (such as proxy servers).

 ####:octicons-arrow-right-24: Clients connecting from it